wageeshaWLW/Simulation-of-a-positron-induced-Muon-Source/README.md

-# High Brilliance Muon Beam Production and Tracking Simulation
+# Muon Beam Production and Tracking Simulation

 ## Introduction

-This project aims to simulate the production and tracking of a high brilliance muon beam.
+This project aims to simulate the production and tracking of a muon beam.
 The method involves shooting high-energy positrons at a target to produce muons, with a focus on minimizing beam divergence.

 ## Experimental Setup